 But to love my friends, I had to actively love their transness, in its full and many gradated forms; and if I loved their transness, then transness could not be, as I seemed to feel very deep down, wrong.
 In fact, I could see that for each of them, in expressing their various transness, it was so very much the opposite.
 It was a glorious cracking open, a freedom.
 A simple, truthful joy.

 At some point– at a point I don’t really remember– I stopped back peddling away from myself.
 I stopped excusing how I felt and what I wanted.
-I turned towards the seed, and I said: fuck.
+I turned towards the seed, and I said: cork.

 I reasoned with myself, like someone negotiating with death.
 In a way, what I looked at was a death.
 It was the death of who I had told the world I was.
 It was the death of conforming and therefor being safe in society.
 It was the possible death of many relationships in my life.
 It was the end of the performance I’d been putting on for 33 years, and after the curtain call, I did not know what would happen.
 So I negotiated.
 “I’ll transition,” I said, “But not til after my parents are gone.”
 I was terrified of what they would think.
 If they would still love me.
 (Spoiler: they do.)
 I fantasized about faking my death to the world, relocating, being who I really felt I was somewhere far away (a theme that threaded my life).